abhisakh/HRChat/README.md

 fetches or modifies data as needed and formulates a response, which is delivered back to the user through the interface.
 This architecture ensures a responsive, secure, and intelligent HR chatbot that streamlines HR interactions and improves employee engagement.

-Certainly!
-Here's a detailed overview of the necessary tech stack and a design paragraph for HRChat, separated into frontend, backend, database, LLM, and finetuning components:

 ---

 ## **Tech Stack for HRChat**